NamrataThakur/Large_Language_Model_From_Scratch_Implementation/README.md

 ### Chainlit Interface 🖥️

-The easiest way to interact with fine-tuned models is through its Chainlit interface:
+The easiest way to interact with fine-tuned models is through the Chainlit interface:

 ```bash
 chainlit run main.py
 ```

-This will launch a web application where you can input text and see the model's generated responses based on the type of model chosen : Chat Model or Classification Model
+This will launch a web application where you can input text and see the model's generated responses based on the type of model chosen: Chat Model or Classification Model.
+You can also change the text generation settings like Temperature, Top-K, and Max New Tokens for the Chat Model.

 ## Training ⚙️